ScryptoNoob/Glossary-of-Acronyms-Definitions/readme.md

 Actions taken to detect, deter and prevent terrorist financing from occurring through our business.

-## CTF
+## CTF/CFT

-Counter Terrorist Financing
+Counter Terrorist Financing / Combating the Financing of Terrorism

 ## EFT